kwdunaway/WGBS_Tools/README.md

 #### <a name="add_genome"> add_genome </a>

 Adds genome information to info.yaml file.
 By default it appends the *info.yaml* file in WGBS_Tools directory.
 However, you can change this using the *--infoyaml* option.
-See [info.yaml](#infoyaml) for more information about the *info.yaml* file.
+See the `TUTORIAL` folder for a tutorial and examples, or see [info.yaml](#infoyaml) for more information about the *info.yaml* file.

 #### <a name="adjustcols"> adjustcols </a>